 If you have a story to tell—something you’ve realized over the course of your career about how to get students excited about learning; a strategy you recently tried that didn’t quite work out and how you changed course; an aha moment that led you to rethink how you teach a particular subject or lesson—you’re in the right place.

 We welcome pitches on all academic subjects and all grades from pre-K through 12th.
-And we’re always interested in pitches on our core strategies: project-based learning, social and emotional learning, technology integration, teacher development, comprehensive assessment, and integrated studies.
+And we’re always interested in pitches on our core strategies: project-based learning, social and emotional learning, technology integration, professional learning, comprehensive assessment, and integrated studies.

 Send an email to GUESTBLOG at EDUTOPIA (dot) ORG with “Guest Blog: [Proposed Post Title]” in the subject line, and be sure to include the following information: